visualbasic6/google-drive-infoleak/README.md

 **how to install and use**

 1. use google developers console to generate api credentials *after enabling drive api* on a new project
-2. edit index.php with clientid, clientsecret and redirecturi values
+2. edit index.php and insert your clientid, clientsecret and redirecturi starting at line 27
 3. your redirecturi value must be the url that points to index.php
+4. navigate to index.php on a local or remote webserver

 ![lulz](https://i.imgur.com/nBBQdf3.png)